data-miner00/book/contents/programming/latex-cheetsheet.md

 \end{equation}
 ```

-Use `equation*` to supress the automated numberings of the equation generated.
+Use `equation*` to suppress the automated numberings of the equation generated.

 Adding in a label to the equation makes it easy to be referred within the document.